Counselling and Psychotherapy with Caryn Nuttall, Providing:

 Regarding difficulties in relationships, very often problems occur when false assumptions are made with each partner having expectations that are not communicated to the other.
 Most couples sign a marriage contract without ever discussing what marriage means to each of them.

 One partner might feel hurt and unloved but pretend they can brush these feelings aside; they cannot.
-That hurt will likely show itself in a verbal sniper with emotional/sexual with drawl.
-Repeated real or perceived hurts need to accentuations of these reactions - histrionic attacks, separate bedrooms.
-What the hurt person is usually silently screaming out for his connection, but their behaviour brings about the opposite result, and so the ratchet effects of the breakdown begins.
-The other partner might not understand what despondent feelings of alienation lie Under the outburst and tries to spend off more attacks by, ironically, withdrawing further, spending more time elsewhere so further infuriating the other, and increasing the feelings of abandonment.
+That hurt will likely show itself in a verbal snipe or emotional/sexual withdrawal.
+Repeated real or perceived hurts lead to accentuations of these reactions - histrionic attacks, separate bedrooms.
+What the hurt person is usually silently screaming out for his connection, but their behaviour brings about the opposite, and so the ratchet effects of the breakdown begins.
+The other partner might not understand what despondent feelings of alienation lie under the outbursts and tries to fend off more attacks by, ironically, withdrawing further, spending more time elsewhere so further infuriating the other, and increasing the feelings of abandonment.

 What is missing is effective communication leading to a sense of connection, and a sense of safety and belonging in their relationship.